 - Cyberpunk 2077: Ultimate Edition and Elden Ring: Tarnished Edition, with improved performance

-- Street Fighter 6, Hades 2, Borderlands 4 and Sid Meier's Civilization 7, big names among multiplatform games
+- Street Fighter 6, Hades 2, Borderlands 4, and Sid Meier's Civilization 7 are big names among multiplatform games

 Other titles include Star Wars Outlaws, Tony Hawk's Pro Skater 3+4, Hitman: World of Assassination Signature Edition, Project 007, Witchbrook, Wild Hearts S, Reanimal, and Story of Seasons: Grand Bazaar.
-There's also room for nostalgic fans, with Enter The Gungeon 2, Survival Kids, and Arcade Archives 2: Ridge Racer.
+There's also room for those feeling nostalgic, with Enter The Gungeon 2, Survival Kids, and Arcade Archives 2: Ridge Racer.

-Among the Japanese exclusives, Raidou Remastered: The Mystery of the Soulless Army, Nobunaga's Ambition: Awakening Complete Edition, and Tamagotchi Plaza, aimed at a niche audience, stand out.
-Additionally, the new Professor Layton and the New World for Steam is also among the initial releases.
+Among the Japanese exclusives, Raidou Remastered: The Mystery of the Soulless Army, Nobunaga's Ambition: Awakening Complete Edition, and Tamagotchi Plaza stand out, aimed at a niche audience.
+Additionally, the new Professor Layton and the New World of Steam is also among the initial releases.

 Mario Kart leads a generation marked by diversity and nostalgia

 With a brand-new title that reinvents one of Nintendo's most popular franchises, Mario Kart World ushers in a new phase for the Switch 2.
-The focus on an open world, free-form gameplay, and real-time connectivity represents not only a technical evolution, but also a shift in philosophy: transforming classic experiences into immersive, connected, and accessible adventures.
+The focus on open world, free gameplay, and real-time connectivity represents not only a technical evolution but also a change in philosophy: transforming classic experiences into immersive, connected, and accessible adventures.